 Prof. Chiang earned his SB in Materials Science and Engineering and his ScD in Ceramics, both at MIT.
 He has published approximately 200 scholarly articles and a widely-used textbook on ceramic materials, and holds about 20 issued patents and 30 pending patent applications (excluding substantially identical foreign filings).

-Tuan TranPham is Vice President of Business Development for Desktop Metal.
+Tuan TranPham is Vice President of Global Sales for Desktop Metal.
 He brings to Desktop Metal 14 years of experience in business development for additive manufacturing companies, where he gained a unique perspective and insight on 3D printing KOLs, applications, challenges, opportunities, technologies and trends.
 Most recently, he served as Sales Director, North America for Arcam (GE Additive).
 Previously, he held various roles at Z Corporation, 3D Systems, Objet and Stratasys.

 Tuan earned a dual B.Sc./B.A. in Business Engineering (“Export Engineering”) from the Danish Technical University (DTU).

 Peter Schmitt is the Chief Designer at Desktop Metal, a company committed to accelerating the transformation of manufacturing with end-to-end metal 3D printing solutions.
 Founded in 2015 by leaders in advanced manufacturing, materials science, and robotics, the company is addressing the unmet challenges of speed, cost, and quality to make metal 3D printing an essential tool for engineers and manufacturers around the world.